Swedish Official Visit to the Netherlands

 The official visit ended with a lunch hosted by the King and the Queen of Sweden at the museum.Filed under Dutch Royals, Swedish Royals

-Tagged Awards, Bilateral Relations, Carl XVI Gustaf, Health, King Willem-Alexander, Official Visit, Princess Beatrix, Queen Máxima, Queen Silvia.
+Tagged Awards, Bilateral Relations, Carl XVI Gustaf of Sweden, Health, King Willem-Alexander of The Netherlands, Official Visit, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, Queen Silvia of Sweden.